 Want to make it even fancier?
 Since I had extra herbs, I created a garnish by tying a few pieces together with string.
 Isn’t it pretty?
 I know it’s over the top, but I thought the holidays called for something special.

 Rosemary Sage Simple Syrup

 For this recipe, I made a rosemary sage simple syrup.
 Yes, it sounds elaborate, but it’s actually very easy.

 The syrup adds a fresh, seasonal flavor to the cocktail that works wonderfully with the bourbon and cranberry.

+See, wasn’t that easy (and yummy!)?
 This is a libation I’d be proud to serve and wouldn’t mind sipping myself.
-Maybe I’m developing a taste for bourbon after all!?

 This truly is a stunning cocktail and one I’m certain you will enjoy.

 Cranberry Bourbon Cocktail

 - 2 ounces cranberry juice - 100% juice, unsweetened

 - Splash of lemon juice - freshly squeezed